zoxpx/pxdocs/content/install-with-other/docker/standalone/migrate-docker-to-oci.md

     $latest_stable
 ```

-###  Step 2: Inspect your existing PX-Containers, record arguments and any custom mounts:
+###  Step 2: Inspect your existing Portworx containers, record arguments and any custom mounts:

 Inspect the mounts so these can be provided to the runC installer.

 {{<info>}}
 **Note:**
 Mounts for `/dev`, `/proc`, `/sys`, `/etc/pwx`, `/opt/pwx`, `/run/docker/plugins`, `/usr/src`, `/var/cores`, `/var/lib/osd`, `/var/run/docker.sock` can be safely ignored \(omitted\).
-Custom mounts will need to be passed to PX-OCI in the next step, using the following notation:
+Custom mounts will need to be passed to Portworx OCI in the next step, using the following notation:
 `px-runc install -v <Source1>:<Destination1>[:<Propagation1 if shared,ro>] ...`
 {{</info>}}